retest/docs/docs/recheck-web/setup/maven.md

-# Setting up a Project Using Maven
+# Setting Up a Project Using Maven

 This tutorial assumes you have [Java](https://www.java.com/) and [Maven](https://maven.apache.org/) readily installed on your system.
 You can verify that by opening a terminal / CMD and running